ekimetrics/ekimetrics.github.io/blog/2022-05-02-newsletter_April-2022.md

 header_image_url: "img/blog/couv.jpg"
 tags: [Machine Learning, Javascript bundler, Data Engineering]
 draft: false
 description: "We are now at the start of May and we release our 4th Newsletter!
-Ranging from podcasts to tutorials, this Newsletter is made for practicioners !"
+Ranging from podcasts to tutorials, this Newsletter is made for practicioners!"
 keywords:
     - Data Science
     - EkiLab